velexi-research/GeometricAlgebra.jl/docs/src/index.md

 # GeometricAlgebra.jl

 [GeometricAlgebra.jl](https://github.com/velexi-corporation/GeometricAlgebra.jl)
-GeometricAlgebra defines a collection of basic types and operations that support numerical geometric algebra computations.
+defines a collection of basic types and operations that support numerical geometric algebra computations.
 Our aim is to simplify the process of implementing numerical algorithms for geometric operations expressed algebraically in the language of geometric algebra.